ClemLanoe/seedlense/README.md

 # MySeedrs
 A simple django web app for useful Seedrs tools and utilities.
-Prod version has been deployed with wsgi+gunicorn.
+Prod version has been deployed with gunicorn+nginx.

 ## To install and run locally
 `git clone git@github.com:ClemLanoe/my-seedrs.git`